ElionEriksson/First-Website/README.md

 # First-Website
-First website with html, css and javascript
+First website with html, css and javascript just for learning and fun!